 In Becoming, Kelly makes the distinction between a utopia, which in theory is what we should be aiming for, but is a stagnant world, without problems to solve and thus no opportunities for growth or surprises either, and a dystopia, which is easier to imagine and relate to for us (there are plenty of dystopian movies and series out there) but isn’t desirable either, and they aren’t as likely to happen as films would make us believe.

 “Protopia is a state of becoming, rather than a destination.
 It is a process.
 In the protopian mode, things are better today than they were yesterday, although only a little better.
 It is incremental improvement or mild progress.
 The “pro” in protopian stems from the notions of process and progress.
 This subtle progress is not dramatic, not exciting.
 It is easy to miss because a protopia generates almost as many new problems as new benefits.”

 This last part is important.
 Many of today’s gravest problems (climate change, wealth inequality, political polarization, misinformation, lack of trust in institutions) are caused by our technological solutions to yesterday’s problems.
 Still, the net effect is slightly positive, so we are always inching towards progress and getting better.

 This chapter is about AI and how it is becoming the electricity of the AI century.
-AI has been heralded as the next big thing for centuries, without ever living to its hyped promise, but this time is different due to three recent breakthroughs: cheap parallel computation, Big Data, and better algorithms.
+AI has been heralded as the next big thing for decades, without ever living up to its hyped promise, but this time it is different due to three recent breakthroughs: cheap parallel computation, Big Data, and better algorithms.
 AI is here to stay and get better and better.